Joachim of Fiore: Condemnation

-Joachim's theories were disputed by Thomas Aquinas in his Summa Theologica (written 1265-1274).
+Joachim's theories were disputed by Thomas Aquinas in his Summa Theologica (written 1265–1274).
 In contrast, Dante Alighieri situated Joachim in the Paradiso of his Divine Comedy (composed c.
 1320).
 Among the Spirituals, the stricter branch of the Franciscans, a Joachite group arose, many of whom saw Antichrist already in the world in the person of Frederick II, Holy Roman Emperor (who died in 1250).

 As the appointed year approached, spurious works began to circulate under Joachim's name: De Oneribus Prophetarum, an Expositio Sybillae et Merlini ("Exposition of the Sibyl and Merlin") and commentaries on the prophecies of Jeremiah and Isaiah.
 The Fourth Council of the Lateran, in 1215, condemned some of his ideas about the nature of the Trinity.
 In 1263, the archbishop Fiorenzo enhanced the condemnation of his writings and those of his follower Gerardo of Borgo San Donnino, joining a commission in the Synod of Arles, in which Joachim's theories were declared heretical.
 The accusation was of having an unorthodox view of the Holy Trinity.

 His views also inspired several subsequent movements: the Amalricians, the Dulcinians and the Brethren of the Free Spirit.
 All of these were eventually declared heretical by the Catholic Church.
-Joachimite interpretations became popular in the Protestant reformation, and even influenced some Protestant interpretations.
+Joachimite interpretations became popular in the Protestant Reformation, and even influenced some Protestant interpretations.
 Joachim also possibly influenced Dante.

 Of importance is the fact that Joachim himself was never condemned as a heretic by the Church; rather, the ideas and movement surrounding him were condemned.
 Joachim the man was held in high regard during his lifetime.

+During an event in Rome, June 25, 2025, Monsignor Antonio Staglianò (President of the Pontifical Academy of Theology) explained that Joachim of Fiore was never condemned, but "the accusation that Joachim of Fiore had made against Peter Lombard, who at the time was the great master of judgments, was rejected!" and that Joachim of Fiore's Trinitarian thought was correct.